warren-gates/code-creator/docs/index.md

 Quick start:
 - Add appropriate driver jar under Drivers (IntelliJ Settings -> Tools -> codeCreator -> Drivers tab)
 - Optionally add a saved connection (you can also configure your task to prompt for connection info)
-- Review [Better-Metadata][databaseMetadata] api for usage in velocity template
+- Review [better-metadata][databaseMetadata] api for usage in velocity template
 - Create task as described above and add Database Metadata as a Source
 - See below for important notes regarding [Drivers](#drivers) and [Connections](#connections)